lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 EC2 (Elastic Compute Cloud) provides Infrastructure as a Service, and consists of many capabilities:

-- Renting virtual machines, called instances (EC2)
+- Renting virtual machines, called instances (EC2).
-- Storing data on virtual drives (EBS)
+- Storing data on virtual drives (EBS).
-- Distributing load across machines (ELB)
+- Distributing load across machines (ELB).
-- Scaling the services using an auto-scaling group (ASG)
+- Scaling the services using an auto-scaling group (ASG).

 ### EC2 User Data

-When an EC2 instance starts, we can bootstrap our machines using an [EC2 User Data][1] script that is one once on instance first start; and can be used to automate tasks such as updates, software, download repositories, packages, or utilities—this runs as root user.
+When an EC2 instance starts, we can bootstrap our machines using an [EC2 User Data][1] script that is run once on instance first start; and can be used to automate tasks such as updates, software changes, downloading repositories, packages, or utilities—this runs as the root user.

 ### EC2 Instance Types